DanDens/gistops/README.md

-# Gistops - Automation for Gists stored in Git Repositories
+# Gistops - Automation for Gists stored in Git

 ![](docs/gistops-motivation.png)